 Purple shampoo for brown hair is the same product as purple shampoo for blonde hair.
 The color purple is used because purple sits across orange on the color wheel, so purple hair treatments will neutralize any brassy hair tones and help your strands look fresh.

 You can use purple shampoo on darker hair colors, but the shade of your strands will make a difference.
 If you have a full mane of dark hair, using purple shampoo on dark brown hair won’t be particularly effective.
-However, if you have dark hair with highlights or light brown hair, the purple shampoo will tone and color correct your lightened strands.
+However, if you have dark hair with highlights or lightened strands, using purple shampoo on light brown hair will tone and color correct your strands.

 Everything from UV rays and excessive heat styling to the minerals in your water can turn your brunette hair brassy with unwanted orange or yellow undertones just weeks after coloring.
 When you use a purple shampoo on highlighted brown hair or light brown hair, you’ll be left with hair that’s shinier, richer, and more vibrant while eliminating brassiness or muddy tones.